 As an advanced practitioner, you will be applying basic science (anatomy, physiology, epidemiology, pathology) to make a differential diagnosis and select the right investigations, and then select the right treatment for that patient.
-Providing evidence of this is not only a matter of linking e-learning, WPBAs, teaching, etc. but also reflecting these skills in practice within that content.
-Therefore, reflection is again really key.
-For example, you might have a WPBA for a Colles reduction that links to the condition in the syllabus and your reflection in the WPBA would be on the importance of the position of the reduced fragment, the position of the plaster in the position of function and the potential for nerve entrapment if there is excess swelling.
+Providing evidence of this is not only a matter of linking e-learning, WBAs, teaching, etc. but also reflecting these skills in practice within that content.
+Therefore, reflection is really key.
+For example, you might have a WBA for a Colles reduction that links to the condition in the syllabus, and your reflection in the WBA would be on the importance of the position of the reduced fragment, the position of the plaster in the position of function and the potential for nerve entrapment if there is excess swelling.

 The clinical syllabus is different to the SLOs in that the only sign-off required for the clinical syllabus is within the final ESR when the ACP Educational Supervisor will need to review the syllabus and confirm all elements have evidence against them.
 However, every single element of the syllabus (over 350 individual elements) must have some evidence linked to it.

-In some sections of the syllabus, one item might cover every element in that section.
-Conversely there will be some items that can cover elements from different sections - for example, a reflection or WPBA on a patient who has hematemesis, who is anaemic and develops chest pain, might link to cardiology chest pain, hematemesis gastroenterology and anaemia in Haematology.
-However, it can only be linked to all three elements if, in the evidence, there is some discussion of all three different aspects and demonstration that you really understand the breadth of that element.
+In some sections of the syllabus, one item of evidence might cover every element within that section.
+Conversely there will be some items that could feasibly cover elements from multiple sections, although one item of evidence should never be linked to more than one area of the syllabus unless it is really clear that it would be appropriate to do so.
+The maximum number of areas of the syllabus that a single item of evidence can cover is two - for example, a reflection or WBA on a patient who has haematemesis and develops chest pain, might link to 'CP1 chest pain' in Cardiology, and 'GP6 haematemesis and melaena' in Gastroenterology and Hepatology - and only if there is some discussion of both aspects and demonstration that you really understand the breadth of that element.
+In addition to the clinical syllabus, the same item of evidence may also be linked to a maximum of one KC.
 In some ways it is better to try to remain within one section of the syllabus and do it well.
 For example, one RCEMLearning module may include knowledge on anaphylaxis, anaphylactoid reactions and angioedema.

-You can use a wide variety of types of evidence (see help sheet Other Evidence) for this purpose and you can complete a Curriculum and Syllabus Comment form relating to elements of the syllabus itself.
+You can use a wide variety of types of evidence (see Other Evidence help sheet) for this purpose and you can complete a Curriculum and Syllabus Comment form relating to elements of the syllabus itself.

-The formal WPBAs can also be used to cover syllabus items, so it is important that the appropriate boxes are ticked when completing tickets.
-For example, sudden onset abdominal pain with diarrhoea and nausea, complex decision making and decision bias in high-risk elderly patients can be linked to SLO2: KC3 Be aware of the human factors at play in clinical decision making and their impact on patient safety and to clinical syllabus conditions SuP1: Abdominal Pain and SuP4: Diarrhoea all within the surgical emergencies section.
-Make sure this is discussed in the feedback on the WPBA so that you can ensure the evidence covers the items.
+WBAs can also be used to cover syllabus items, so it is important that the appropriate boxes are ticked when completing tickets.
+For example, sudden onset abdominal pain with diarrhoea and nausea, complex decision making and decision bias in high-risk elderly patients can be linked to SLO2: KC3 Be aware of the human factors at play in clinical decision making and their impact on patient safety and to clinical syllabus conditions SuP1: Abdominal Pain and SuP4: Diarrhoea, all within the surgical emergencies section.
+Make sure this is discussed in the feedback on the WBA so that you can ensure the evidence covers the items.